How to Start a Christmas Tree Farm

 Do you have some acreage and want to put it to use?
 You might consider starting a Christmas tree farm.
 You could make some extra money during the holiday season and have beautiful trees on your property year-round.

 A Christmas tree farm grows a variety of Christmas tree types to sell to customers.
 They might provide the cutting as well or allow people to cut them themselves.
 Often, other Christmas items such as wreaths are sold as well.

-According to Modor Intelligence, the Christmas tree market size was $2.56 billion in 2018, which was up 25.5% from 2016.
+According to Modor Intelligence, the Christmas tree industry saw $2.56 billion in 2018, which was up 25.5% from 2016.
 According to Real Christmas Trees, 25-30 million real Christmas trees are sold each year.
 There are around 15,000 Christmas tree farms in the United States.

 Real Christmas trees are growing in popularity as people look for renewable and recyclable options.
 The growing demand is resulting in higher prices due to supply shortages because Christmas trees take an average of 7 years to grow.

 Your target market will be people who want real Christmas trees rather than artificial ones.

 Skills, Experience, and Education Useful in Running a Christmas Tree Farm